Viaduct Of ChamborigaudViaduct Of Chamborigaud

 Génolhac

-At the foot of Mont Lozère lies Génolhac, a thousand-year-old medieval city nestled in the heart of the forests of the Cevennes National Park.
+At the foot of Mont Lozère lies Génolhac, a thousand-year-old medieval town nestled in the heart of the forests of the Parc National des Cévennes.

-It’s a good place to take a break for a meal or simply to stroll through the old center.
-The city opens its arms to you for multiple discoveries, from the flavor of its stalls to the quality of its hiking trails through the history written in its streets.
-You can also discover the heritage of agropastoralism which earned the territory its classification as a UNESCO World Heritage Site in 2011.
+It’s a great place to stop for a bite to eat, or simply to stroll through the old town center.
+You’ll discover everything the town has to offer, from the flavor of its stalls to the quality of its hiking trails, not to mention the history inscribed in its alleyways.
+You can also discover the agropastoral heritage that earned the area its UNESCO World Heritage listing in 2011.

 Maison du Tourisme et du Parc

-In addition to essential tourist information and proposals for guided tours and hikes, punctually offers exhibitions as well as a store.
+As well as providing essential tourist information and suggestions for guided tours and hikes, the Maison du Tourisme et du Parc offers occasional exhibitions and a store.

 All its producers come to share their quality products with you.
-Pelardons, honeys, delicatessen, olives… all the flavors of the Cevennes are offered to your taste buds.
+Pélardons, honeys, charcuteries, olives… all the flavours of the Cévennes are offered to your taste buds.

 1 day in Génolhac

-Find all our tips and good plans to discover Génolhac, a medieval city, for the time of a day.
+Find all our tips and good plans for discovering Génolhac, a medieval town, for a day.

-Between alleys, thousand-year-old ruins, local products, cozy beds and tastings of all kinds, the village is a must for lovers of nature, history and small dishes.
+Between narrow streets, thousand-year-old ruins, local produce, cozy beds and tastings of all kinds, the village is a must-see for lovers of nature, history and small dishes.

 On site